-MUV or Multi-Utility Vehicles
+MUV or Multi-Utility Vehicles [M Segment]

 An MUV is a car segment that comprises of vehicles which are often confused as being SUVs.
 Typically an MUV is a multiutility vehicle which is also sometimes called a people carrier.
 Capable of seating five to seven people, MPVs are a bigger version of passenger cars that are mainly designed to transport passengers comfortably in cities and highways.

 An MUV generally offers a less powerful and more fuel efficient engine when compared to SUVs that are similarly sized.
 Typical dimensions of an MUV ranges from 4 meters to up to 5.5 meters while engine capacity offered is ranges between 2.0 to 2.5 litres.

 Thus, if you consider practicality and fuel efficiency over looks, ruggedness and off-road capabilities, then an MUV might just be the perfect choice for you.

 Some of the best MUVs currently ruling the market are the Maruti Suzuki Ertiga, Toyota Innova Crysta, Renault Triber, Mahindra Marrazo, Maruti Suzuki XL6, and Honda BR-V.

 An SUV is a car segment that comprises of vehicles which combine the elements of passenger cars and off-roaders.
 An SUV has a tall bodyline that provides the driver with a better and wider view of the road ahead, the increased height of an SUV also provides it with a much higher ground clearance, a feature distinct from other passenger cars.